-If you want to use personalization in your email, you would have to use the construct [contact_attribute:FieldName] where FieldName refers to the field name
+If you want to use personalization in your subject line and/or email, you would have to use the construct [contact_attribute:FieldName] where FieldName refers to the field name.

 You can go to the ‘preview’ and check if the contact details are replaced.
 If the contact detail does not exist, the field will appear blank.